dpengineering/NewtonsCradle/README.md

 # NewtonsCradle Documentation :

-# Main Methods
+## Main Methods

-## scoop
+### scoop
-Scoops desired numbers of balls simultaneoulsy if the sum of the balls being scooped is less than 5
+Scoops desired numbers of balls simultaneoulsy if the sum of the balls being scooped is less than 5.
+Must be called in a thread to ensure the UI and hardware function as intended.

-## scoopFiveBalls
+### scoopFiveBalls
-Scoops left side first then right side. this is necessary to prevent a collision
+Scoops left side first then right side. this is necessary to prevent a collision.
+Must be called in a thread to ensure the UI and hardware function as intended.

-## stopBalls
+### stopBalls
 Is called before scooping balls after the intial scoop to stop the momentum of balls to ensure a successful scoop.
+Must be called in a thread to ensure the UI and hardware function as intended.

-# UI Features
+## UI Features
 * Sliders will change he value of opposite slider to prevent a collision.
   * It will not allow the user to select more than five balls for scooping.

 * Images of balls will change color based on ho many balls are being picked up on each side.

-## Admin Button
+### Admin Button
 * The Admin button is located in the top right corner, but is invisible.
 * Password to enter the Admin Scene is "1717"